Give any AI agent a human checkpoint.

 Do I need a Twilio account?

-What happens if the human doesn't respond?
+What happens if nobody responds?

-Does this work with LangGraph, CrewAI, AutoGen?
+Does it work with LangGraph, CrewAI, AutoGen?

-How is the response link secured?
+How are the response links secured?

 Is there a Python SDK?